motm-therapy/website/docs/location.md

 ## Telehealth

-Please review our [Providers](providers.md) list to find a provider licensed to operate in your state of residence.
+Please review our [Providers](providers.md) page to find a provider licensed to operate in your state of residence.

 ## In Person